asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "Katie joined the lab in October 2020 after gaining a distinction in the Bioinformatics MSc programme at Queen Mary University in London.
 Katie led our first work with single-cell transcriptomics, in addition to bulk RNAseq and mutational signature projects. <br/>Katie emigrated to the United States in August 2021 to commence her PhD programme in Cancer Informatics at Emory University in Atlanta, GA."
 %}

-<span style="font-size:1.1em;">Sarah Becker</span> *Undergraduate project student*<br/>
+<span style="font-size:1.1em;">Mae Wells</span> *Research Assistant*<br/>
 {% include profile_page_cols.html
-	file = "/assets/images/SarahBecker.jpg"
+	file = "/assets/images/MaeWells.jpg"
-	content = "Sarah joined the Mason Lab in August 2021 for a 7-week internship between the first and second years of her BSc Biology degree at the University of York.
-Sarah's project used RNAseq data generated from human urothelium cultured in hypoxic conditions, and will form part of an upcoming publication.
-In September 2023 Sarah will begin a PhD on stress and endometrial cancer at The University of Brighton."
+	content = "Mae completed her University of York final year integrated masters project in the lab, working on clonal evolution in the 100kGP bladder cancer cohort, earning a first class degree overall.
+After graduating Mae returned to the group to continue her work on the 100kGP bladder cancer cohort, developing her skills in bioinformatics and presenting her work to academic and clinical audiences.
+Mae really enjoyed the different pace of research as a career rather than as a student!"
 %}

+<span style="font-size:1.1em;">Richard Gawne</span> *Bioinformatician*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/RichardGawne.jpg"
+	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
+His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
+Richard returned to York to join the Mason Lab in October 2021 and provided broad bioinformatic support and expertise on multiple projects.
+Richard left the group in September 2024 to begin a prestigious NHS STP position on the Genomics and Bioinformatics track."
+%}

+<span style="font-size:1.1em;">**Project students**</span><br/>

 <span style="font-size:1.1em;">Charlotte Tunnicliffe</span> *MBiol project student*<br/>
 {% include profile_page_cols.html